Jump to page content

 Suspension pole (NOSHEB region variant 2)

-L16 and L55 are designations applied to what appears to be a single J L Eve tower series.
-Eve appeared not to use series designations and it seems likely that L16 and L55 are both external designations for the same series.
+L16 is one of several designations applied to what appears to be a single J L Eve tower series.
 The design is similar to SWE PL16, but the crossarms are open instead of braced.
 “L132” appears to be another designation that is applied to these towers.

 J L Eve (L16) D2